Remus von Woyrsch

 Martin Wilhelm Remus von Woyrsch (4 February 1847 – 6 August 1920) was a Prussian field marshal, a member of the Prussian House of Lords from 1908 to 1918, and an Ehrenkommendator or Honorary Commander of the Order of St. John.

 Family

-Remus von Woyrsch was born at the estate Pilsnitz (Pilczyce, now part of Fabryczna) near Breslau (Wrocław) in Prussian Silesia.
+Remus von Woyrsch was born at the estate Pilsnitz (Pilczyce) near Breslau (Wrocław) in Prussian Silesia.
 He came from old Bohemian nobility, first from South Bohemia and then from ca. 1500 in Troppau (Opava) in Moravian Silesia.
 He married Thekla von Massow (1854–1943) from East Prussia, on 26 September 1873 in Potsdam, Brandenburg.
 She was the daughter of the royal Prussian forester Hermann von Massow.

 His nephew Udo von Woyrsch (1895–1983) was an SS Obergruppenführer and SS and Police Leader.

 Career

 After Woyrsch finished high school in Breslau, he joined the 1st Potsdamer Garde-Grenadier Regiment on 5 April 1866.
 He served at the battle of Königgrätz in 1866.
 He later fought in the 1870–71 Franco-Prussian war where he was wounded but earned the Iron Cross.
 In 1901 Woyrsch was promoted to divisional commander.